 I was offered ESOPs from the Employee equity pool of 0.01 % (highest among all other employees).

 During this time, the quality of content and viewership was declining at an alarming rate.

 I tried my best to keep it up through marketing hacks but it was difficult.

 As the same time another “Head of Video Production” joined the company and started having issues with the way I was marketing.

 According to them, their content was top notch, the problem was with marketing.

 After working day and night, handling marketing alone, growing it to a stage where they could get USD 2 million in seed funding, I was squeezed out.

 Chapter 8: Job is a Temporary Fix to a Permanent Problem

-I joined a company as Head of Marketing.
+I joined a company as Director of Marketing.

 Initially things were doing well, then I started to take my job too seriously.